jason-lieb/Browse-Smart/planning/TO_DO_DEVELOPMENT.md

 ## To Do

-Messages from Home Tabs (Sleep / Delete)
+Move runtime messages from App to Original Event Messages from Home Tabs (Awake / Delete (Sleeping)) Errors that prevent home tab from functioning

+- Cannot read properties of undefined (reading 'color') when updating on visibility change when selected filter is sleeping

 Break background into modules
 Error handling
+When a group is deleted, remove from svelte stores

 ## Special Cases